elkrojo/whiskey-drop/README.md

 <hr>

 ## Technology
-This website uses bootstrap to style the elements and add functionality.
+This website makes use of HTML, CSS and Bootstrap.

 ### <u>HTML</u>
 Structure put in place with HTML.